rilwan12oye/Error-Functions/README.md

 # ErrorContract
-This is a simple solidity smart contract that registers users, fetch users and delete user.
-It showcase solidity power of error handling mechanism.
+This is a simple solidity smart contract that adds users to a beneficiary list and users can come to claim their benefit - only beneficiary can claim their benefit and they can only claim that particular benefit once.
+The error-handling mechanism makes sure all these rules are met.

 ## Description
-This smart contract shows the solidity error-handling mechanisms which are require, assert and revert.
+This smart contract shows the solidity error-handling mechanisms which are required, assert and revert.

 The smart contract has 3 functions:

-- registerUser: allows user to register.
-This functions uses the require and assert error-handling mechanism to make sure that the username is not short and age is greater than 17.
+- addBenefitiary: allows owner of the contract to add users to the list of beneficiary. ```require``` makes sure only the owner can call this function.
+It also makes sure address zero is not added as beneficiary and the claim date is in the future.
-- getUser: allows a registered user to be viewed or fetched.
-It uses the revert error-handling to making sure only a registered used could be viewed.
+- claimBenefit: allows a beneficiary to claim their benefit. ```revert``` allows only a beneficiary to claim their benefit at the stipulated time and they can't claim that particular benefit more than once.
-- deleteUser: allows the owner (account that deploys the smart contract) to delete a registered user.
-It uses the require and revert to making sure that only owner can call the function and only registered user can be deleted respectively.
+- yourBalance: allows user to check their balance after claiming their benefit

 ## Getting Started
 ### Executing program

 - To interact with the project, locate the project here: [Error Contract](https://github.com/rilwan12oye/Error-Functions)
 - When you find the project, in the contracts folder, you'll find ErrorContract.sol.
-- Copy the contract and paste in it on remix: https://remix.ethereum.org/.
+- Copy the contract and paste it on remix: https://remix.ethereum.org/.
 - Once you are on the Remix website, create a new file by clicking on the "+" icon in the left-hand sidebar.
 Save the file with a .sol extension (e.g., ErrorContract.sol).
 Copy and paste the following code into the file:
 - To compile the code, click on the "Solidity Compiler" tab in the left-hand sidebar.
 Make sure the "Compiler" option is between "0.8.18;";  then click on the "Compile ErrorContract.sol" button.
 - Once the code is compiled, you can deploy the contract by clicking on the "Deploy & Run Transactions" tab in the left-hand sidebar.
 Select the "ErrorContract" contract from the dropdown menu, and then click on the "Deploy" button.